 WiO is an unincorporated non-profit organisation, but is not registered as a charity.
 WiO is entirely financed by member subscriptions and donations.
 Our members elect a voluntary committee to manage its affairs at an Annual General Meeting, normally every May.

 As a group of writers with many different specialisms and perspectives, WiO seeks to engage not only with its own members but with those organisations established by and for writers regardless of genre.
-We encourage our members to join the Society of Authors (SoA), who provide financial and legal help to their members including advice on agents’ fees and contracts, which WiO does not do.
+We encourage our members to join the Society of Authors (SoA), who provide financial and legal help to their members including advice on agents’ fees and contracts, which WiO does not do, but it is not necessary to be an SoA member to join WiO.
 WiO has a more socially focussed role including staging events with other writers’ societies and groups, both local and national.
 We encourage our members to engage with a range of organisations for writers relevant to their interests including:

 Writers’ Unions and Professional Associations